 Call usScientifically Impossible

 The anatomy of spiders includes many characteristics that would make the chance of swallowing a spider in your sleep impossible.
-However, if this happens, it would be extremely accidentally.
+However, if this happens, it would be extremely accidental.
 Spiders are known for their well-developed instincts and survival capabilities.
 No wonder they have thrived in almost every corner of the globe.

-Spiders are not stupid, and they won’t decide to end up their life by crawling into a human’s mouth during the night.
+Spiders are not stupid, and they won’t decide to end their life by crawling into a human’s mouth during the night.
 Also, bear in mind that you are enormous for spiders and they are scared of you as well.
 They will never bother you if you don’t threaten them.

 Chemoreceptors